Menstrual cycle: Menstrual health

 There are common culturally communicated misbeliefs that the menstrual cycle affects women's moods, causes depression or irritability, or that menstruation is a painful, shameful or unclean experience.
 Often a woman's normal mood variation is falsely attributed to the menstrual cycle.
 Much of the research is weak, but there appears to be a very small increase in mood fluctuations during the luteal and menstrual phases, and a corresponding decrease during the rest of the cycle.
 Changing levels of estrogen and progesterone across the menstrual cycle exert systemic effects on aspects of physiology including the brain, metabolism, and musculoskeletal system.
 The result can be subtle physiological and observable changes to women's athletic performance including strength, aerobic, and anaerobic performance.

-Changes to the brain have also been observed throughout the menstrual cycle but do not translate into measurable changes in intellectual achievement – including academic performance, problem-solving, memory, and creativity.
+Changes to the brain have also been observed throughout the menstrual cycle but do not translate into measurable changes in intellectual achievement – including academic performance, problem-solving, and memory.
 Improvements in spatial reasoning ability during the menstruation phase of the cycle are probably caused by decreases in levels of estrogen and progesterone.

 In some women, ovulation features a characteristic pain called mittelschmerz (a German term meaning middle pain).
 The cause of the pain is associated with the ruptured follicle, causing a small amount of blood loss.

 Even when normal, the changes in hormone levels during the menstrual cycle can increase the incidence of disorders such as autoimmune diseases, which might be caused by estrogen enhancement of the immune system.

 Around 40% of women with epilepsy find that their seizures occur more frequently at certain phases of their menstrual cycle.
 This catamenial epilepsy may be due to a drop in progesterone if it occurs during the luteal phase or around menstruation, or a surge in estrogen if it occurs at ovulation.
 Women who have regular periods can take medication just before and during menstruation.
 Options include progesterone supplements, increasing the dose of their regular anticonvulsant drug, or temporarily adding an anticonvulsant such as clobazam or acetazolamide.
 If this is ineffective, or when a woman's menstrual cycle is irregular, then treatment is to stop the menstrual cycle occurring.
 This may be achieved using medroxyprogesterone, triptorelin or goserelin, or by sustained use of oral contraceptives.